Nanunan/ESP8266_MQTT_temperature_and_humidity_sensor/README.md

 The sensor publishes the data to an MQTT topic.
 Deep sleep is used, not to distort the meassurements of the sensor I use Home Asssistant to display the results.

 ## Features
-  -ESP8266 with deep sleep
+  - ESP8266 with deep sleep
-  -easy configuration window
+  - easy configuration window
-  -MQTT publish
+  - MQTT publish
-  -supports BME280 sensor
+  - supports BME280 sensor
-  -home assistant integration included
+  - home assistant integration included

 ## Layout
 ![layout](https://github.com/Nanunan/ESP8266_MQTT_temperature_and_humidity_sensor/blob/master/Media/Layout_DHT22.png)